ErikAGriffin/mote-angular/README.md

-Mote
+Mote-Angular
 ====

-Minimum Operational Template.
+Minimum Operational Template for use with <a href="https://github.com/angular/angular">Angular</a>.

 Description
 -----------

-Mote is a very simple and fast template engine.
+<a href="https://github.com/soveran/mote">Mote</a> is a very simple and fast template engine.

 Usage
 -----